konstantinoskouk90/taxi_map/README.md

 <h1>#taxi_map</h1>

-<h4>A single page application using React w/ Redux which features a map.
+<h4>A single page application using React which features a map.
 The map shows markers illustrating the up-to-date locations of on-demand taxis in the area.</h4>

 <h2>Features</h2>